bluebonnet-teams-2022/emergega.github.io/index.md

 In order to determine Democratic strength, we first collected election results for the last three election cycles for each political subdivision; we gathered the following data:

-<LI>County-level presidential election results to compute Democratic strength of each county
+- County-level presidential election results to compute Democratic strength of each county
-<LI>Congressional district-level presidential election results to compute Democratic strength of each congressional district
+- Congressional district-level presidential election results to compute Democratic strength of each congressional district
-<LI>State Senate election results to compute Democratic strength of each State Senate district
+- State Senate election results to compute Democratic strength of each State Senate district
-<LI>State House election results to compute Democratic strength of each State House district
+- State House election results to compute Democratic strength of each State House district
-<LI>District Attorney election results to compute Democratic strength of each judicial circuit
+- District Attorney election results to compute Democratic strength of each judicial circuit

 To calculate Democratic strength, we computed the average of the two-party vote for each political subdivision as follows: